-The Lake Chandler Potash Project consists of a granted Mining Lease (M77/22) and a Prospecting Licence application located 48km north of the Western Australian wheat-belt town of Merredin, 300km east of Perth.
+The Lake Chandler Potash Project consists of a granted Mining Lease (M77/22) located 48km north of the Western Australian wheat-belt town of Merredin, 300km east of Perth.
+ActivEX Limited holds 100% interest in the tenement.

 Lake Chandler is a salt lake with accumulations of alunite, which the Company is investigating with a view to proving the commercial extraction of potash and other fertiliser products with possible alumina by-products.
 Potash was produced from the deposit in the post war period from 1943 to 1947 but the operations have been idle since.